Para Siempre

-Para Siempre (English: Forever) is the 79th studio album released by Mexican singer Vicente Fernández on September 18, 2007 by Sony BMG Norte.
-Written and produced by Joan Sebastian, and co-produced by Jesús Rincón, the album is a successful mariachi record.
-It has sold two million copies worldwide, and is one of the biggest-selling albums by Fernández.
-It spawned four singles: "Estos Celos", "La Derrota", "Un Millón de Primaveras" and the title track, the latter of which was used as the main theme to the Mexican telenovela Fuego En La Sangre, which brought the album wider exposure and helped it to stay in the charts for over two years.
+Para Siempre (English: Forever) is the 79th studio album released by Mexican singer Vicente Fernández on September 18, 2007, by Sony BMG Norte.
+Written and produced by Joan Sebastian, and co-produced by Jesús Rincón, the album was met with instant success.
+It has sold two million units worldwide, and is one of the best-selling albums by Fernández.
+It spawned four hit singles: "Estos Celos", "La Derrota", "Un Millón de Primaveras", and the title track, the latter of which was used as the main theme to the telenovela Fuego En La Sangre, which brought the wider exposure to the album and helped it to stay on charts for over two years.
 It was named the best-selling Regional Mexican Album of the decade by Billboard magazine.

 Originally conceived as a banda music project, the album earned Fernández a Latin Grammy Award for Best Ranchero Album, four Premios Oye! and a Grammy nomination.
 Para Siempre is considered responsible for bringing Mexican traditional music to a younger audience that had never listened to the singer before.
 Fernández released music videos for the twelve tracks and recorded a TV special on his ranch in Guadalajara, Jalisco.
 A sold-out promotional tour led to the recording of the live album Primera Fila, Fernández' follow up album.